discoliam/discoliam2020/src/about.md

     </ul>
   </div>

 </div>

 If the library/tool/system/platform/whatever you need doing isn't in the list above, please get in touch anyway.
 Chances are I either forgot to add it to the list, or I'd be keen to learn.

 ## Where in the world

-I'm currently living in <del>sunny</del> rainy [Vancouver, BC](https://en.wikipedia.org/wiki/Vancouver), which has been home for over 2 years now.
-I'm originally from the UK.
-I grew up in the town of [Fleet](https://en.wikipedia.org/wiki/Fleet,_Hampshire), went to [university](https://www.uwe.ac.uk/) in [Bristol](https://en.wikipedia.org/wiki/Bristol) and stayed for 10 years or so.
+I'm currently living in <del>sunny</del> rainy [Bristol, UK](https://en.wikipedia.org/wiki/Bristol), after spending just under 4 years in [Vancouver, BC](https://en.wikipedia.org/wiki/Vancouver).
+I grew up in the town of [Fleet](https://en.wikipedia.org/wiki/Fleet,_Hampshire), went to [university](https://www.uwe.ac.uk/) in Bristol and stayed for 10 years or so.

 I've also worked in Continental Europe, Australia, and the US for some shorter stints of time over the years.